Goldbee2/Ascii3DRenderer/README.md

 # Ascii3DRenderer
-A simple 3D renderer that displays to the terminal using ASCII characters.
+A simple ray-traced renderer that displays to the terminal using ASCII characters.

 TO DO: